ansible/ansible/docsite/rst/intro_configuration.rst

 remote_user
 ===========

-This is the default username ansible will connect as for /usr/bin/ansible-playbook.
+This is the default username Ansible will connect as for /usr/bin/ansible-playbook.
 Note that /usr/bin/ansible will always default to the current user::

     remote_user = root